 Source of meanings: Baby Center

 Picking baby names is just one of the many tasks you need to do during pregnancy.
 Need a checklist of all the things to get done before the baby is born?
-Join my newsletter and download my printable checklist below—at no cost to you!
+Download my printable checklist below—at no cost to you!
 You’ll also get my parenting newsletters, which parents say they LOVE:

 My husband and I finally chose their names, suggesting one after another until the final ones emerged victorious above the rest.
 We checked how the initials would look and made sure they felt comfortable saying over and over.